slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 have your corner man to indicate your blindspots
 -->

-Fatherhood makes you a mentor independently of your will.
-Don't tell my kids them how to live.
-Live fully and let them see.
+### How to mentor your kids?

 > *'My advice is my autobiography instead of slogans.
 People relate better like that.' -- James Altucher*

 > *'If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*

-### How to mentor your kids:
+Fatherhood makes you a mentor independently of your will.
+Don't tell your kids them how to live.
+Live fully and let them see.
+By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

+Hints:

-- Generosity: «What did u do this week for somebody?»
+- Generosity: «What did you do this week for somebody?»
 - Responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»
-- Self improvement: «Did u give your best today?» «Ask good questions today.
+- Self improvement: «Did you give your best today?» «Ask good questions today.
 In future you’ll be able to know anything you want, anytime you want.
 So the quality of the questions you learn to ask will be more important than memorized knowledge.»
-- Autority: «Kid: why do i have to do this?
+- Autority: «Kid: why do I have to do this?
 You: I was a boy myself.
 I know what is that for you and why is important.»
 - Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
 - Fight perfectionism: «If you get a C or lower, I’ll buy you a present.
 If you score higher than that, I won’t buy you anything, because you won’t need it.»
 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
 - Optimism: «You have the gift of today.»

-By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you [don't owe them](#on-freedom) anything.